 Debt-free living is something to really celebrate!!

-We celebrated our 15th anniversary by making the last debt payment, with nothing left for dinner out or gifts.
+We celebrated our 15th anniversary by making the last debt payment.
+WE had nothing left for dinner out or gifts.
 But we’d gone from Financial Stupidity Champions to Debt-Free Living, and that was far better than all the gifts or flowers in the world!

 But paying debts off also works in the same way.
 Once you get that ball rolling, applying all extra funds to paying them off, your debt-free status keeps growing and growing!